Kocián Šolc Balaštík > Prague, Czech Republic > Firm Profile

 - Economic and Political Stability

-From the time of the Velvet Revolution in 1989, the Czech Republic has been acclaimed by investors for both its political and economic stability, which was particularly demonstrated in its quick recovery from the international financial crisis of 2008/2009.
+From the time of the Velvet Revolution and fall of Communism in 1989, the Czech Republic has been acclaimed by investors for both its political and economic stability, which was particularly demonstrated by its quick recovery from the international financial crisis of 2008/2009.
+Economic commentators expect a similar strong recovery from the Covid-era economic downturn, and growth rates and a strong bounce back in transaction levels already support this.

 - Favourable labour costs

-The Czech Republic still enjoys lower labour costs than the “Western” or longer established EU members, thus investors and employers benefit from the same skill level at a lower cost.
+The Czech Republic still enjoys lower labour costs than “Western” or longer-established EU members; thus, investors and employers benefit from the same skill level at a lower cost.

 - Skilled workforce

 The Czech Republic has a highly skilled workforce, particularly in technology and engineering.
 Educational and literacy levels are high.
 Companies report few difficulties in recruiting skilled and unskilled workers, particularly in industrial areas where unemployment is highest.
-Nevertheless, the total unemployment rate in the Czech Republic has been law for many years, in September 2020 it was 3.8% but this is a 2 year historic high, likely due to the impact of Covid-19.
+Nevertheless, the total unemployment rate in the Czech Republic has been amongst the lowest in Europe for many years.
+In July 2021 it was 3.7%, despite the destabilizing effects of the Covid pandemic on business for periods in 2020, and by October 2021 the unemployment rate eased to 3.4%.

 - Non-discrimination of foreign vs. domestic investors